 #6 Marvel at the interior of the Arcibasilica di San Giovanni in Laterano

-There are several beautiful churches you must include in your list of the best things to do in Rome, and one of the most impressive is the Cathedral-Church of St. John Lateran.
+There are several beautiful churches you must include in your list of what to see in Rome, and one of the most impressive is the Cathedral-Church of St. John Lateran.

 The exterior is deceptive: once you enter, you will be blown away by the ornate gilded beauty of the ceilings, the art on the walls, and the sheer opulence of the interior.